 In each vignette Isabelle Huppert plays a Frenchwoman named Anne, who finds herself the only foreigner in an overcast beach town.
 Whether she is a filmmaker, the lover of a filmmaker (Moon Sungkeun) or a newly divorced spiritual seeker, she finds herself entangled in an odd group dynamic made more so by her cultural and linguistic estrangement.
 Whatever the situation, she attracts the clumsy, infatuated attention of a lifeguard (Yu Junsang), with whom she communicates in halting, half-shouted English.

 Other recurring characters include a pregnant woman (Moon Sori) and her husband (Kwon Hyehyo), whose relationship is unsettled by Anne's presence.
 Anne is not precisely the same person each time.
 Her clothes and hair are a bit different, as is her temperament: coy when she wears red, reckless and abrasive in green.
-The others are sometimes rude, sometimes solicitous, and variously puzzled, exasperated and charmed by her presence.

 Which might sum up the experience of this movie, which is never less than moderately interesting but only intermittently more.
 Hong's playful formal ingenuity is evident in the way certain shots, scenes and events are repeated with small but significant alterations.
 He -- or his alter ego, the fledgling writer -- is pleased to show us how much he can do with a strictly limited set of elements.
 We notice patterns and motifs without worrying too much about the structure that governs them.
 Our job is not to interpret things like the repeated theft or borrowing of an umbrella, or the way certain scenes echo one another, but rather to notice that these things are there.